The page covers:

 The view is taken from the green dot in the small 1748 map here below.
 In the description below the plate Vasi made reference to: 1) Steps leading to S. Maria in Aracoeli; 2) Palazzo Nuovo; 3) Palazzo Senatorio; 4) Palazzo dei Conservatori; 5) Ramp towards (the centre of) Rome; 6) Accesses from Campo Vaccino.
 The small map shows also 7) Palazzo Caffarelli; 8) Palazzetto Altemps; 9) Rupe Tarpea.

-When restricting the comparison between Vasi's times and today to Piazza del Campidoglio and the surrounding palaces, changes appear to be very limited and they all relate to Palazzo Senatorio: a) in 1806 a clock on the fašade of S. Maria in Aracoeli was relocated to the tower of the palace; b) the coat of arms of Pope Clement VIII above the entrance was removed in the XIXth century and c) two coats of arms of the Kingdom of Italy and of the City of Rome were placed in 1890 to the sides of a 1598 inscription celebrating the completion of the new fašade.
+Changes to Piazza del Campidoglio and its palaces are very limited and they all relate to Palazzo Senatorio: a) in 1806 a clock on the fašade of S. Maria in Aracoeli was relocated to the tower of the palace; b) a coat of arms of Pope Clement VIII above a 1598 inscription celebrating the completion of the new fašade was removed after 1870 and in 1890 coats of arms of the Kingdom of Italy and of the City of Rome were placed at the sides of the inscription (see enlargement it opens in another window).

-The Senate of ancient Rome was housed in Curia Julia in the Forum; the building was turned into a church in the VIIth century; in 1143, in the frame of attempts to form a municipal power in Rome, the ancient institution was revived; a Senate composed of some 50 members met in the medieval fortifications of Campidoglio which stood above the Tabularium, an ancient building which housed the tabulae, the laws of Rome.
+The Senate of Ancient Rome was housed in Curia Julia in the Forum; the building was turned into a church in the VIIth century; in 1143, in the frame of attempts to form a municipal power in Rome, the ancient institution was revived; a Senate composed of some 50 members met in the medieval fortifications of Campidoglio above the Tabularium, an ancient building which housed the tabulae, the laws of Rome.

-The choice of this location was no doubt linked to the historical relevance of the site, but it also had a practical purpose: it was easily defensible and in 1145 Pope Lucius II was killed while leading an attack against the Senators and their supporters.
+The choice of this location was no doubt linked to the historical relevance of the site, but it had also a practical purpose: it was easily defensible and in 1145 Pope Lucius II was killed while leading an attack against the Senators and their supporters.

 their authority over the City of Rome and they turned the Senate into a body of their government system; for many centuries they appointed a

 In the XVth century the popes continued to fortify Palazzo Senatorio: the two short wings which project from the fašade hide the towers built by Pope Martin V (left) and Pope Boniface IX (right).
 The palace was given an elegant appearance in the XVIth century; Michelangelo designed the twin steps leading to the entrance, while the fašade was completed by Giacomo Della Porta, but the other three sides of the building retain the aspect of a fortress.